Sitecore/content-hub-one-nextjs-starterkit/README.md

 In your console window, navigate to the root of the solution and run:

     node setup.js

+Note: If you are not working with the production environment you need to change the urls in the setup.js script to match your environment.

 ### Push the serialized content types into your Contnet Hub ONE tenant.

+Connect the cli with the your Content Hub ONE tenant.
+Therefore use:

+    ch-one-cli tenant add --organization-id <Organization ID> --tenant-id <Tenant ID> --client-id <Device: OAuth client ID>

+Note: If you are not working with the production environment you need to change base-path, authority and audience.
+Check command parameters with:
+    ch-one-cli tenant add -h

-Navigate with your console to the serialization folder within your solution.
+Navigate with your console to the *serialization* folder within your solution.
 Run:

     ch-one-cli ser push content-type

 ### Push the serialized content items into your Content Hub ONE tenant.
-Navigate with your console to the serialization folder within your solution.
+Navigate with your console to the *serialization* folder within your solution.
 Run:

     ch-one-cli ser push content-item -c "menu"